ophir11235813/autonomous_drive_deep_neural_net/README.md

-# End-to-end autonomous drive in virtal environment
+# End-to-end autonomous driving
 ---

+## Overview

-The goals / steps of this project are the following:
+The goal for this project was to:
-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect data of good driving behavior, including some edge cases and examples of recovery when driving behavior becomes critical/eratic.
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network using Keras that predicts steering angles from images, captured from (virtual) sensors/cameras on the body of the car
-* Train and validate the model with a training and validation set
+* Train and validate a model based on Nvidia's end-to-end deep learning architectures
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives around the track safely (without leaving the road)
 * Summarize the results with a written report

 [//]: # (Image References)